kristinallarsen/cloud-ear/_posts/2025-08-28-map-conversation-cards.md

 ### V1.5 prototyping

-Excited by these early successes, I worked to expand the first set of prompts and created a second set intended for a scenario where students would compare more than one map.
+Excited by these early successes, I worked to expand the first set of prompts and created an additional set intended for scenarios where students would compare more than one map.

-I built the list in Google Sheets and created the layout in a Google Doc.
+I built the lists in Google Sheets and created layouts in Google Docs.
+In the image below, the single map prompts are blue and the prompts requiring more than one map are gray.

 ![convocardsv15](https://github.com/user-attachments/assets/53084626-a258-4c5b-9610-03613032bc2c)